ycgmjc/basic-weather-app/README.md

 <h3> Basic Weather App built with React and OpenWeatherMap API </h3>
-<b> This is a basic weather app that shows a searched city's weather. <br>
+<b> This is a basic weather app that shows a searched city's weather <br>
+<b> using an API from OpenWeatherMap.
+The key in not included. <br>

 _________________